codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ### Zookeeper Cluster/Quorum sizing
 * Zookeeper need to have a strict majority of servers up to form the strict majority when votes happen
 * There Zookeeper quorums have 1,3,5,7....
 (2N+1) servers
-* So After this configuration our cluster can survive till N node go down, So in case of 3 it will be active till 2 server means 1 server can go down in case of 5 upto 2 server can go down and so on.
+* Using this configuration our cluster can survive till N node go down, So in case of 3 it will be active till 2 server means 1 server can go down in case of 5 upto 2 server can go down and so on.
 * Now let's talk about which sizing is better for your different environment and their pros and cons
 <table>